This bad habit can be dangerous

 Dr. Martha P. Arroyo, a dermatologist affiliated with Advocate Condell Medical Center in Libertyville, Ill., explains the different types of infections that can arise from nail-biting and how some of these can be treated.

-“Staphylococcal and streptococcal are “infections that can be seen in facial skin in the form of impetigo, which are honey-colored blisters and crusts,” she says.
-Dr. Arroyo asserts that both may need to be treated with oral antibiotics.
+“Staphylococcal and streptococcal are infections that can be seen in facial skin in the form of impetigo, which are honey-colored blisters and crusts,” she says.
+Dr. Arroyo explains that both may need to be treated with oral antibiotics.

 “Perleche, a yeast infection at the corner of the mouth that can be precipitated by moisture or excessive saliva, can be developed through nail-biting and treated with over-the-counter antifungal skin and barrier ointments,” says Dr. Arroyo.